YWCA is on a mission to Stand Against Racism!

 - Eileen Hogan Heineman, Manager of YWCA Equity Institute Community Outreach

-- Evonda Thomas-Smith, former Assistant Director, Illinois Department of Public Health
+- Evonda Thomas-Smith is former assistant director, Illinois Department of Public Health

 - Tiffany McDowell, Director, YWCA Equity Institute

-This year, we invite you to do something different for the annual YWCA Stand Against Racism.
-We invite you to embark on the 21-Day Stand Against Racism Challenge, which is designed to create dedicated time and space to learn about racial equity and build more effective social justice habits.
+This year, from April 21 – May 12, 2021, we invited you to embark on the 21-Day Stand Against Racism Challenge, which is designed to create dedicated time and space to learn about racial equity and build more effective social justice habits.
 Do it on your own, or do it as a group within your organization.

-Starting April 21, those who have registered will receive an email with challenges such as reading an article/blogpost, listening to a podcast or watching a short video, reflecting on personal experience, and getting to know people and organizations who do anti-racism work.
+Those who registered receive an email with challenges such as reading an article/blogpost, listening to a podcast or watching a short video, reflecting on personal experience, and getting to know people and organizations who do anti-racism work.
 Participation in an activity like this helps us to:

 - discover how racial injustice and social injustice impact our communities